Myth: Type 2 diabetes isn't as serious as Type 1 diabetes.

 Myth: I have a family history of diabetes, so I know I'll get it too.

 Fact: Family history is only one of the risk factors for developing type 2 diabetes.
 You can take steps to lower your risk of getting the disease.
-If you are overweight, lose weight -- even losing 10-15 pounds can help (excess weight can lead to ).
+If you are overweight, lose weight -- even losing 10-15 pounds can help (excess weight can lead to insulin resistance).
 Also get into a regular exercise routine and try to eat a healthy diet.

 Myth: Diabetics shouldn't exercise because it will worsen their condition.

 Fact: Exercise is recommended for diabetics because it helps to regulate blood sugar, lowers blood pressure, and improves cholesterol.
-It keeps you fit and is also a natural enhancer.
+It keeps you fit and is also a natural mood enhancer.
 Of course, you should always consult your doctor first before beginning an exercise routine.

 Myth: Taking insulin will cure diabetes.